"If we receive the witness of men, the witness of God is greater; for this is the witness of God which He has testified of His Son.

 This is the gospel.
 This is what this tremendous passage is aiming at, that we might realize there is no hope, none whatsoever, except in a day-by-day yielding to the plan and the program of God, as we find it in Jesus Christ our Lord...

-How would you feel (if you were God), if a usurper took possession of your great creation with the intent of running everything for his own glory?
+How would you feel (if you were God), if a usurper took possession of your great creation with the intent of running everything?
 You’d be outraged most certainly!
 To add insult to injury, your greatest work of creating--namely Adam/Eve, made in your image, teamed up with the Evil One forming a partnership, alliance, consortium, conspiracy to change all the rules--calling good evil and evil good among other things.
 Man ends up “totally depraved” — a puppet not a king.
 Eve faired no better.

 Should God be outraged at all these bad choices by certain angels and man ending up in the camp of the Lord’s cosmic enemy?
 Yes, the anger of God was surely “kindled” back at the beginning of the show.
 Has God additional reason to be both hurt and outraged?
 Can God identity with us since He is holy and sin?